Author: Suzanne S. Davenport

 Some things you do know:

 - Time is money and some things you are doing seem to be adding value.
-Other things, maybe not so much.
+But it’s difficult to evaluate which things are adding value or how much value.

 Maybe it’s time for you and your team to understand the basics of project management.